 Specimens from non-fatal overdose cases are submitted to the Rhode Island State Health Laboratories to measure current trends in substance abuse resulting in hospitalization.
 This data is used in addition to testing of seized drugs and forensic toxicology to provide a wholistic view of opiate and other drug abuse.
 This data is important for measuring the impact of opiate abuse mitigation efforts and to identify emerging drug use patterns.
 The figures below represent the percent of non-fatal overdose results reported within two weeks for specimens received by the Rhode Island State Health Laboratories.
-[Note: This performance measure was established in FY 2023 and historical targets and actuals are not available.]

-Frequency: Ai nnual Reporting Period: Calendar Year
+Frequen Frequency: Annual Repo Reporting Period: Calendar Year

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 90% 90% 90% 90% 90%
+Target 0% 90% 90% 90% 90%

-Actual 0% 2%
+Actual 0% 2% 20%